Jean Chrétien: Leader of the Official Opposition

-When Progressive Conservative Prime Minister Brian Mulroney began to lose ground in the polls, Chrétien was the major beneficiary.
-In preparation for the 1993 election, Chrétien won the right to have the final say over riding nominations and to veto any candidate that displeased him.
-Chrétien's use of this power caused some protests within the Liberal Party with John Nunziata publicly complaining that "The backroom guys have taken control of the party.
+When Mulroney began to lose ground in the polls, Chrétien was the major beneficiary.
+In preparation for the 1993 election, Chrétien won the right to have final approval over riding nominations and to veto any candidate that displeased him.
+Chrétien's use of this power caused some protests within the party, with John Nunziata publicly complaining that, "The backroom guys have taken control of the party.
 I guess they think they can muzzle us all".
 Chrétien was so confident that he was going to win the 1993 election that he formed his transition team in October 1992 to prepare for the hand-over of power 13 months before it actually happened.

 The 1993 election

 Mulroney announced his retirement in February, and was succeeded by Minister of National Defence Kim Campbell in June.
 Campbell pulled the PCs to within a few percentage points of the Liberals by the time the writs were dropped in September.

 On September 19, Chrétien released the Liberal platform.
-The 112-p. document, Creating Opportunity, quickly became known as the Red Book because of its bright red cover.
-Paul Martin, the man who led the team that produced the Red Book was less complimentary about the Red Book in private as during his time in office as Finance Minister, he was often reported to have said: "Don't tell me about the Red Book, I wrote the damn thing, and I know that it is a lot of crap!".
+The 112-page document, Creating Opportunity, quickly became known as the Red Book because of its bright red cover.
+Chrétien's rival Paul Martin, who led the team that produced the Red Book, was less complimentary about it in private; he was often reported to have said: "Don't tell me about the Red Book, I wrote the damn thing, and I know that it is a lot of crap!"